mkz212/homebridge-virtual-device/README.md

 `homebridge-virtual-device` is a dynamic platform plugin for [Homebridge](https://homebridge.io) which provides HomeKit support for virtual devices.

 ## How it works
+- Create virtual device (like switch, dimmer, blind, garage, leak, security, thermostat, etc.).
+- For each device you can add timer to automatically turn off device after this time.
+- For each device you can add sensor (motion, contact, occupancy, leak) to activate for 3 sec when main device is turned on or off (you can choose).
-You can create virtual devices (like switch, dimmer, etc.) what is useful in HomeKit / Apple Home automations.
+- All of that is useful in HomeKit / Apple Home automations.

 ## Install plugin

-This plugin can be easily installed through Homebridge UI or via [NPM](https://www.npmjs.com/package/homebridge-virtual-device) "globally" by typing:
+This plugin can be easily installed and configured through Homebridge UI or via [NPM](https://www.npmjs.com/package/homebridge-virtual-device) "globally" by typing:

     npm install -g homebridge-virtual-device